 Bank of England keeps rates on hold, warns over inflation

-LONDON (AP) — The Bank of England kept its main interest rate at the record low of 0.1% while warning Thursday that inflation is set to be double its target rate by the end of his year largely as a result of a sharp spike in energy prices.
+LONDON (AP) — The Bank of England kept its main interest rate at the record low of 0.1% while warning Thursday that inflation is set to be double its target rate by the end of this year, largely due to a sharp spike in energy prices.

-The decision from the central bank's nine-member Monetary Policy Committee was unanimous, though two members voted to start reining in the bank's stimulus program, which aimed to keep borrowing rates low in financial markets.
+The decision from the central bank's nine-member Monetary Policy Committee was unanimous, though two members voted to start reining in the bank's stimulus program, which is aimed at keeping borrowing rates low in financial markets.

 In the minutes for the committee's meeting, the panel said developments over the past month had "strengthened" the case for some tightening of monetary policy in order to meet the central bank's 2% inflation target sustainably in the medium term.
 However, it noted that "considerable uncertainties remain."